abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Defining products in terms of sets
 ---

 A product is, as we said, a set of *ordered* pairs (formally speaking $A \times B ≠ B \times A$).
 So, to define a product we must define the concept of an ordered pair.
 So how can we do that?
-Note that an ordered pair of elements is not just a set containing the two elements ---  that would just be a *pair*, but not an *ordered pair*).

-Rather, an ordered pair is a structure that contains two objects as well as information about which of those objects is the first and which one is second (and in programming, we have the ability to assign names to each member of an object, which accomplishes the same purpose as ordering does for pairs.)

-The ordered part is important as, while some mathematical operations (such as addition) don't care about order, others (such as subtraction) do (and in programming, when we manipulate an object we obviously want to access a specific property, not just any random property).

 ![A pair](../02_category/pair.svg)

+Note that an ordered pair of elements is not just a set containing the two elements ---  that would just be a *pair*, but not an *ordered* one, as an ordered pair also contains information about which of those objects is the first and which one is second in the pair.
+In programming, we have the ability to assign names to each member of an object, which accomplishes the same purpose.

+The order of elements in the pair is important as, while some mathematical operations (such as addition) don't care about order, others (such as subtraction) do.
+In programming, when we manipulate an object we obviously want to access a specific property of the object, not just any random property.

 So does that mean that we have to define ordered pair as a "primitive" type, like we defined sets in order to use them?
 That's possible, but there is another approach if we can define a construct that is *isomorphic* to the ordered pair, using only sets, we can use that construct instead of them.
 And mathematicians had come up with multiple ingenious ways to do that.
 Here is the first one, which was suggested by Norbert Wiener in 1914.
 Note the smart use of the fact that the empty set is unique.